deltaA380/GraphicalAutoMaker/README.md

 Working with Pathfinder can sometimes be a pain when you don't remember where a given point actually is.
 With GPP, you can now plot points on a map of the field, and generate Java code from it!

+this is my fork

+evaluateing this for future use with next season for pathfinder

 ## Tools

 ### Place points on a map of the field